 I have a friend (and several readers) who get the best reception with the Leaf antenna taped to their ceiling!
 So, try the logical positions first (near windows and outer walls), but also trying laying it flat horizontally, especially if you live near mountains, tall trees, or tall buildings.
 These obstacles can deflect the TV signal into entering your home in weird, non-obvious, directions.

-5. Move it Higher Up
+5. Move it Higher Up – HIGHLY RECOMMENDED!

 I get 50% more channels with my Mohu Leaf antenna on the second floor vs. the first floor.
+Place your antenna as high up as possible, preferably with a line a sight to the transmitters.

 Do you have a skylight?
 I moved my Mohu Leaf to my skylight and got even more channels!
 It’s the closest thing to having an outdoor antenna using an indoor antenna!